 Skip to main content

-[TriCore] Debugging safety-critical applications - Knowledgebase / FAQs by core architecture / TriCore - Lauterbach Support
+[TriCore] Debugging Safety-Critical Applications - Knowledgebase / FAQs by core architecture / TriCore - Lauterbach Support

-[TriCore] Debugging safety-critical applications
+[TriCore] Debugging Safety-Critical Applications

-Bus Errors
+1. Bus Errors

 If the SMU is set up strict, some debugger accesses might cause SMU Alarms (bus errors).
 The reason is that the chip can not differentiate between illegal and debugger accesses.